 We all love lake days during the summer.
 Please keep your pets away from fishing lines and hooks.
-If swallowed, it will mostly likely require surgery.
+If swallowed, it will most likely require surgery.
 Please seek veterinary assistance immediately.

 This is Chewy.
 He had a fishhook caught in his leg.